-Distinguished Scholar and Professor of Finance at the University of North
+Distinguished Scholar and Professor of Finance and the Associate Dean of

-Carolina's Kenan-Flagler Business School.
-He is the Research Director
+Business School.
+He is also the Director of Research at the Kenan

-of the Kenan Institute of Private Enterprise and the Director of the Center
+Institute of Private Enterprise and the Director of the Center for

 His research spans asset pricing and international finance, with a